Table of Contents

 Figure: Language transmission speed comparison.

-Research shows that despite the differences in languages, they all convey information at about 39.15 bits per second.
-This means human languages are actually very similarly efficient at sharing information, no matter how they sound or are structured.
-Across 17 different languages the researchers found that languages inherently balance how much information is in each syllable with how fast we speak to keep communication effective.
-They suggest that languages may have evolved to fit our brain and body capabilities.
-But is that the limit?
+research shows that despite the differences in languages, they all convey information at about 39.15 bits per second. this means human languages are actually very similarly efficient at sharing information, no matter how they sound or are structured.

 It was a year prior to the aforementioned iOS 6 that Apple first introduced the idea of an assistant in the guise of Siri; for the first time you could (theoretically) compute by voice.
 It didn’t work very well at first (arguably it still doesn’t), but the implications for computing generally and Google specifically were profound: voice interaction both expanded where computing could be done, from situations in which you could devote your eyes and hands to your device to effectively everywhere, even as it constrained what you could do.

-Ben Thompson, Google and the Limits of Strategy (2016)
+— Ben Thompson, Google and the Limits of Strategy (2016)

 voice assistants have been a pipe dream for a long time. it may finally be around the corner.
-Speech-to-text (STT) models are getting below 5% WER, meaning dictation to siri, alexa, and chatgpt are nearly perfect. once you add on LLMs, even the slight mistakes can be course corrected in post transcription processing given sufficient context. and sure enough, voice search queries are typically longer, with an average length of 29 words. pair that with the information 46% of all Google searches are seeking local information, 76% for voice searches. most of the 8.4 billion active voice assistant devices are locally searching for:
+Speech-to-text (STT) models are getting below 5% WER, meaning dictation to siri, alexa, and chatgpt are nearly perfect. once you add on LLMs, even the slight mistakes can be course corrected in post transcription processing given sufficient context (known in the industry as APE).

 Sector Voice Search Users In US